 The Gold Rush

-Humility and honesty triumph over everything else
+Humility and honesty triumph over everything else Luis Pinzolas

 The Gold Rush, starring Charles Chaplin, was one of the first silent films by the renowned comedy and drama actor which made a massive impression on me as a child.
 One of the scenes that enthused me at the time was when they are in an isolated cabin in the snow, sharing a boot cooked in water as their only food.
+One of the characteristics of this remarkable actor, and which is amazing due to its simplicity, is his special knack for expressing the feelings that he wants to transmit to the public through expressions on his face, sometimes with a look capable of showing sadness or at other times expressing joy.

 Likewise, the way he walks (it reminds me of a duck) with his cane makes the audience laugh loudly whenever he trips or slips.